ychen921/slic-superpixels-image-segmentation/README.md

 ### Superpixel Dataset
-First, we dilate each superpixel and save the output superpixel patch from SLIC into 224X224 size image (after rescaling), along with the ground truth segments label.

 For the purpose of consistency, we adopt the existing SLIC implementation from the scikit-learn machine learning package.

 In the `superpixel_dataset.py`, for each image :